 - Immediately cover the pan to infuse the garam masala aroma into the gravy.

 - Bengali Biyebari style delicious doi maach is ready.
-Serve it with piping hot white rice, Bengali fried rice, or Basanti Pulao.
+Serve this fish curry with piping hot white rice, Bengali fried rice, or Basanti Pulao.

 Notes